chaimleib/dotfiles/README.md

 #### `bashrc.d`
 * `~/.bashrc.d` is also symlinked from `dotfiles`.
 Only files with execute permissions are sourced.

-* Inside `.bashrc.d`, all scripts are given a numerical prefix to control their order.
+* All scripts to be sourced are given a numerical prefix to control their order.
 Some scripts, like `*-paths.sh`, depend on earlier scripts, like `*-pathfuncs`.

+* Other scripts not intended to be sourced directly from `.bashrc` do not have numerical prefixes, and instead begin with '_'

-* Some of the scripts in `.bashrc.d` define new commands as bash functions and aliases.
+* Some scripts define new commands as bash functions and aliases.
 Others set environment variables.

 #### `bash_completion`
 * There is a bash_completion file symlinked to `~/.bash_completion` from `dotfiles`.